• Themes/Playlists

 The Persian creation story is one of the richest and longest in the world, Rooted in Zoroastrianism, the religion the area long before Islam, describes a 9,000-year struggle between the wise creator Ahura Mazdā and the evil spirit Angra Mainyu.
 Ahura Mazdā, is the supreme god in that ancient Iranian religion, from the Iranian prophet Zarathustra (c.
 6th century BCE; Greek name Zoroaster) and Ahura Mazdā was worshipped by the Persian king Darius I (522–486 BCE) who created one of biggest richest empires, regularly defeating the Greeks and later the Romans.
 The Persian empire was vast, stretching across Iraq to Africa and in elsewhere.

 There's not time nor space here, to give a full history of this civilisation, but before Darius, the territory of present-day Iran was first unified under the Medes in the 7th century BC and reached its territorial height in the 6th century BC, when Cyrus the Great founded the Achaemenid Empire.
-At the heart of this was Persepolis, the ceremonial capital, which for a period became the richest city in the world, still an impressive ruin to this day, an international site with a grand ‘doorway to the nations’.
+It brought all sorts of innovations, including a postal service.
+At the heart of this was Persepolis, the ceremonial capital, which, for a period became the richest city in the world, still an impressive ruin to this day, an international site with a grand ‘gateway to the nations’.
+So important to Iranians is this historic site, that during the 1979 Revolution, locals stopped tanks from entering the area.
+More than 300,000 stone tablets of recorded information have been found here.

-Other key moments include the successful invasion and conquering by the Macedonian Alexander The Great, who though, instead of stamping out the culture, then adopted much of it himself, including wearing Persian royal garments to appease his new subjects, but intentionally refused to the long-sleeved tunic and another Persian invention - trousers (anaxyrides).
+Other key moments include the successful invasion and conquering by the Macedonian Alexander The Great, who though, despite his attack on Persepolis, instead of stamping out Persian culture, then adopted much of it himself, including wearing Persian royal garments to appease his new subjects, though he had his limits - the long-sleeved tunic and another Persian invention - trousers (anaxyrides) were not his style.

 An Iranian rebellion in the 3rd century BC established the Parthian Empire, which later liberated the country. including a crushing Roman defeat of the Romans at the Battle of Carrhae.
 Conflict with the Roman Empire lasted around 600 years.
 The Parthians were succeeded by the Sasanian Empire, which oversaw a new golden age in Iranian civilisation.